Painted parakeet: Distribution and habitat

-várzea forests, forested savanna, and coastal sand-ridge forest.
+The painted parakeet is found from southeastern Venezuela to the Guianas and northern Amazonian Brazil.
+It inhabits terra firme and várzea forests, forested savanna, and coastal sand-ridge forest.
 In elevation it mostly occurs in the lowlands but is found as high as 1800 m.
-Subspecies P. p. caeruleiceps appears to be dependent on primary forest but also occurs in landscapes that are a mosaic of forest and agriculture.
-In elevation it ranges between 400 and 2200 m.
-P. p. subandina inhabits the interior and edges of humid forest from near sea level to at least 700 m and possibly higher.
-P. p. eisenmanni inhabits hilly humid forest, usually from its mid-level to the canopy but also at the edges, and occasionally in partly cleared areas.
-In elevation it occurs locally as high as 1660 m and possibly to 2000 m.

 Behavior

 Movement

 No movement pattern is known for the painted parakeet, but eisenmanni may make some small elevational changes.

 Feeding

 The painted parakeet feeds on fruits, seeds, and flowers of a very wide variety of plants and trees.
 It typically forages in flocks of up to about 30 individuals.

 Breeding

 The painted parakeet's breeding biology is almost unknown.
 The nominate subspecies breeds between December and February in the Guianas; its season has not been defined elsewhere.
 It nests in tree cavities, and its clutch size in captivity is four or five eggs.
 Subspecies P. p. caeruleiceps apparently breeds between March and September but this span possibly has two peak periods.
 P. p. eisenmanni apparently breeds between January and March and P. p. subandina between March and June.